rtduong/01-28-ui-elements/lab-bluetooth/README.md

 2. You'll need to request [permission][http://developer.android.com/guide/topics/connectivity/bluetooth.html#Permissions] to use Bluetooth.
 Add the appropriate `<uses-permission>` attributes: one for `BLUETOOTH` (for communication) and one for `BLUETOOTH_ADMIN` (to "discover" devices and make connections).

 3. The main UI is defined in the `BluetoothChatFragment` class, which is a Fragment that holds the chat system.
 Start by filling in the `onCreate()` callback by <a href="http://developer.android.com/reference/android/bluetooth/BluetoothAdapter.html#getDefaultAdapter()">fetching the default Bluetooth adapter</a> and saving it as an instance variable (`mBluetoothAdapter`).
-If the adapter doesn't exist (is `null`), you should `Toast` a message that Bluetooth isn't available, and then call `finish()` on the
+If the adapter doesn't exist (is `null`), you should `Toast` a message that Bluetooth isn't available, and then call `finish()` on the Fragment's _Activity_ (to close the application).

 4. You'll want your app to make sure that the user has Bluetooth turned on.
 In the `onStart()` method (assuming the adapter exists), check to see if the `BluetoothAdapter` (the one you just fetched) `isEnabled()`.